gomezfonsecaa/gomezfonsecaa.github.io/_pages/teaching.md

 [//]: # Organize your courses by years, topics, or universities, however you like!

+## At the University of South Florida

+- **Instructor - Department of Mathematics**
+  + MAC2311 - Calculus I (Fall 2025)
+  + MAD2470 - Introduction to Cryptography and its Applications (Fall 2025, asynchronous course)

 ## At the University of Notre Dame

 - **Instructor - Department of Mathematics**